Stage Rigging Handbook, Fourth Edition by Jay O. Glerum (Author)

 Glerum explains that four main principles make up the core of this book: know the rigging system; keep it in safe working order; know how to use it; and keep your concentration.
 Glerum applies these principles to all of the major types of stage rigging systems, including block and tackle, hemp, counterweight, and motorized.
 He describes each type of rigging, then thoroughly reviews the operating procedures and methods of inspecting existing systems.

-Jay O. Glerum holds seminars on stage rigging throughout the United States, Canada, and Europe.
-A fellow of the United States Institute for Theatre Technology, he has served as chair of the Rigging and Stage Machinery Standards Committee of the Institute and has taught at Seattle University, Marquette University, and the University of Washington.
-He is president of Jay O. Glerum & Associates, Inc., a firm specializing in consulting for the entertainment industry.
+Jay O. Glerum (1939- 2014) held seminars on stage rigging throughout the United States, Canada, and Europe.
+A fellow of the United States Institute for Theatre Technology, he served as chair of the Rigging and Stage Machinery Standards Committee of the Institute and taught at Seattle University, Marquette University, and the University of Washington.
+He was president of Jay O. Glerum & Associates, Inc., a firm specializing in consulting for the entertainment industry.